-The City of Chicago ordered the demolition of the long vacant South Side Masonic Temple at 64th and Green Street in Englewood due to its severely deteriorated condition and a partial roof collapse.
-Despite many years of advocacy for this orange-rated building, the challenges presented by its deteriorated physical condition and the market challenges of significant disinvestment in the Englewood community proved insurmountable.
+The City of Chicago ordered the emergency demolition of the long vacant South Side Masonic Temple at 64th and Green Street in Englewood due to its severely deteriorated condition and a partial roof collapse.
+Despite many years of advocacy for this orange-rated building, the challenges presented by its deteriorated condition and the market challenges in the Englewood community proved insurmountable.
+Advocacy efforts were unsuccessful to convince the nearby Kennedy-King College Campus or the new Whole Foods grocery store at 63rd and Halsted to adopt this historic building.
+Additionally, efforts at attracting developers to take on the adaptive reuse of this magnificent building were unsuccessful.

 During its heyday, the Classic Revival style Masonic Temple was located in proximity to one of Chicago’s most thriving and bustling neighborhood retail and entertainment districts at 63rd and Halsted, second only to State Street in the Loop.